 In addition to the completion of Villa Albani very little was built during this period with the only remarkable exception of two works (Piazza dei Cavalieri di Malta and S. Maria del Priorato) by Giovan Battista Piranesi, a Venetian engraver whose etchings were greatly appreciated throughout Europe.
 Winckelmann praised the ceiling painted by Raphael Mengs in S. Eusebio, but today that view is no longer widely supported.

-In the depressed economic and artistic environment which characterized Rome in the second half of the XVIIIth century, painters mainly worked for grand tour travellers to whom they sold portraits which showed them on a background of Roman ruins or while admiring some ancient statues.
-Grand tour travellers used to meet at Piazza di Spagna and Caffè Greco was one of their favourite cafés.
+grand tour travellers to whom they sold portraits which showed them on a background of Roman ruins or while admiring some ancient statues.
+A market of fake antiquities flourished.
+Grand tour travellers used to meet at Piazza di Spagna and Caffè Greco was one of their

 Walpole made reference in his letters to the first travel guides.
 Georges Seroux d'Agincourt, a French archaeologist who settled in Rome during the last part of the XVIIIth century was often asked by grand tour travellers about itineraries to see the city: he used to say: I have an itinerary lasting four hours for those who cannot stay longer: it is particularly suited to English gentlemen, some of whom are proud to say they have seen Rome in this period of time.
 I have another itinerary in one day for those who are not in such a hurry; a third one lasting one week and a fourth one a fortnight and also itineraries for one month, one year and three years; I have also prepared an itinerary lasting 35 years and this is for my usage.